Finite Sample Analysis Of Dynamic Regression Parameter Learning: Properties of and

+As discussed in Section \ref{sec:overview} (see the discussion following eq. \eqref{eq:first_eq_intro_exp}), one of the crucial points enabling Algorithm \ref{alg:ve} and its analysis is the fact that the quantity $\frac{\normophs{R}^2}{T}$ is bounded below by an expression that is of much higher order than the noise magnitude $\frac{1}{\sqrt{T}}$.

+In this section we provide the formal statement of this and other associated results, and discuss the related arguments.
+First, we obtain the following bound on the spectrum of $O_uS$ (Lemma \ref{lem:OS_properties}, Supplementary Material Section \ref{sec:supp_os_properties}).
+Recall that the nuclear norm was defined in Section \ref{sec:notation}, and that for a sequence $u_t$ we set $\Abs{u_{max}} = \max_t \Abs{u_t}$ and $\Abs{u_{min}} = \min_t \Abs{u_t}$.
+Then:

-Finally, as discussed in Section \ref{sec:overview}, the following bounds play an essential role in the analysis of the variance estimators: \begin{thm} Let $R:\RR^T \rightarrow \RR^{Tn}$ be the pseudoinverse of $O_uS$.
+The proof of this bound exploits the connection between $S$ and the Laplacian on the line.
+In particular, we use the fact that the eigenvalues of the Laplacian are known precisely, satisfying $\lambda_l = 2\sin \Brack{\frac{\pi (T-l) }{2T}}$.
+Next, we state the lower (and upper) bounds for $R$. \begin{thm} Let $R:\RR^T \rightarrow \RR^{Tn}$ be the pseudoinverse of $O_uS$.
 Then

-\end{thm} The main technical issues in Theorem \ref{lem:R_properties} is obtaining lower bounds on $\normophs{R}^2$.
-Our approach is rather indirect, and we obtain these bounds from the nuclear norm bound (\ref{eq:gamma_nuclear_bound}) via a Markov type inequality.
+\end{thm} Due to the complicated structure of $R$ as a pseudo-inverse of a composition of operators, there are no direct ways to control individual eigenvalues of $R$.
+Thus the main technical issue resolved in Theorem \ref{lem:R_properties} is nevertheless obtaining lower bounds on $\normophs{R}^2$.
+Our approach is rather indirect, and we obtain these bounds from the nuclear norm bound (\ref{eq:gamma_nuclear_bound_demo}) via a Markov type inequality on the eigenvalues.